 -

-Documents proving the investment (such as a title deed or bank deposit certificate).
+Investment proof documents (such as property title deed or bank deposit certificate).

 -

-Preparation: Choosing the method and preparing all necessary conditions and documents.
+Preparation: Choosing the method and providing all necessary conditions and documents.

 -

-Application Submission: Submitting the documents and filing the initial application at the Provincial Directorate of Migration Management in your province of residence.
+Application Submission: Submitting documents and registering the initial application at the Migration Directorate of the province of residence.

 -